ramiljoaquin/TDD-NodeJS-Containers/README.md

-# Currency Exchange Microservice - Proof of Concept of steps of test-driven developmentNode.js
+# Currency Exchange Microservice - Proof of Concept of test-driven development

 This application was created using test-driven development(TDD) methodologies, in particular the Red-Green-Refactor or test-first approach.
 No code was written without **_first_** writing an associated unit test.